 sun warms them.
 Apparently, it gets freezing cold at nights.

 he's been declared dead on account of reports of his fall, they've ritually

 like you didn't figure that one out) of Xancibar, Irintz Tel, who listens

 to his story, pronounces him not guilty and assigns him to guard his daughter,

 Neva.
-And he also assigns Kov Lutas as co-bodyguard, news which turns Kove Lutas
+And he also assigns Kov Lutas as co-bodyguard, news which

-is a ravishing blonde beauty and her dad is kind of neurotic about
+Neva is a ravishing blonde beauty and her dad is kind of neurotic about

 the subject of his daughter.
 She can't help flirting with the

 So being assigned to look after the Dixtar’s daughter is a death sentence.

 messed up bad news.
 Harry's already met his Princess.

-Nothing good is going to come out of this, and if he's got a brain in his head,
+Nothing good is going to come out of this, and if he's got a brain in his

-sight.
+her at first sight.
 The two of them hit it off splendidly.

-Later Harry rescues her from an assassination attempt by a Ma Gongi disguised as a
+Later Harry rescues her from an assassination attempt by a Ma Gongi disguised

-Martians red, but he's almost completely silent about their actual
+make his Martians red, but he's almost completely silent about their actual

 ethnic character.
 They may be white, particularly since Neva is a

 blonde, but then, perhaps blondeness is one of those rare recessives that

 an otherwise brunette population throws up once in a while.
-The only other

-Boyd in his Martian guise is engaged to Princess Neva, and
+that Richard Boyd in his Martian guise is engaged to Princess Neva, and

 he's Assistant Dixtar, which puts him second in command of the whole state.

 There's an ugly confrontation involving Princess Neva and Boyd is tossed